 Losing good employees isn't the end: Equip your team to thrive

 Losing a good employee is never a pleasant experience, but you’re not powerless.
-There are steps you can take to reduce the negative impact and strengthen your team in the process.
-By communicating openly, distributing the workload, choosing the right replacement, and upskilling your whole team, you’ll be able to steer your team through the transition while building the trust, confidence, and positivity necessary to keep your team engaged and productive.
+You can take steps to reduce the negative impact and strengthen your team in the process.
+By communicating openly, distributing the workload, choosing the right replacement, and upskilling your whole team, you can steer your team through the transition while building the trust, confidence, and positivity necessary to keep your team engaged and productive.